 README.md app.py raw_data_2016.csv raw_data_2017.csv raw_data_2018.csv raw_data_2019.csv processed_data

-os.walk() function retrieves a list of files contained within a file tree.
-The method iterates over each directory in a file tree and returns the name of every file and folder within a directory and any of its subdirectories.
+The os.walk() function retrieves a list of files contained within a tree.
+The method iterates over each directory in a tree.
+Then, os.walk() returns the name of every file and folder within a directory and any of its subdirectories.

 os.walk(top, topdown, onerror, followlinks)